asddaniel/docgenerator/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window, or press `Ctrl+Shift+X`.
-3. Search for "Gemini Docs Generator" and click on the install button.
+3. Search for "DocGenerator" and click on the install button.

 ## Usage